 Imperial Parking Canada Corporation (Impark) was awarded Contract C3-04-20 for parking enforcement services beginning January 1, 2021.
-They were the only submission via the public Procurement Process.
+They were the only evaluated submission via the public Procurement Process that was undertaken in 2020.
+There was a second bidder, but they were ruled ineligible.
 Prior to Imperial Parking Canada Corporation (Impark), the Canadian Corps of Commissionaires was the contract vendor, for several decades.